CVE-2025-68846: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in Paris Holley Asynchronous Javascript

 Technical Analysis

-This vulnerability in Paris Holley Asynchronous Javascript (<= 1.3.5) involves improper neutralization of input during web page generation, enabling reflected Cross-site Scripting (XSS).
-The CVSS 3.1 base score is 7.1, indicating a high severity with network attack vector, low attack complexity, no privileges required, user interaction required, scope changed, and impacts on confidentiality, integrity, and availability.
-The vulnerability allows attackers to inject malicious scripts that execute in the victim's browser context, potentially leading to data exposure or manipulation.
+This vulnerability in Paris Holley Asynchronous Javascript (versions up to 1.3.5) is due to improper neutralization of input during web page generation, resulting in a reflected cross-site scripting (XSS) flaw.
+An attacker can craft malicious input that is reflected in the web page without proper sanitization, enabling script execution in the victim's browser.
+The CVSS 3.1 base score is 7.1, indicating high severity with network attack vector, low attack complexity, no privileges required, user interaction required, scope changed, and impacts on confidentiality, integrity, and availability.

 Potential Impact